 First-time All-Star Anthony Rendon led the national league in RBI (126) and doubles (44), pacing the Nationals’ furious September push for a playoff spot.
 Rendon isn’t under contract with the Nationals beyond this season, making his banner year a potentially lucrative one.
 First things first, though, Rendon and the Nationals have at least one more game to play.

 The Nationals earned a spot in the NL Wildcard game where they’ll play the Brewers.
 That game is scheduled for 7:08 PM CT on Tuesday, Oct.
-1 and will air on TBS.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+1 and will air on TBS.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.